-Most rear stands are universal and will work with nearly all motorcycles, however, if you have a motorcycle with a single sided swing arm, you’ll need a stand designed for it.
-These stands work the same way, but they will attach on the side without the swing arm by fitting into the wheel axle.
+Most rear stands are universal and will work with nearly all motorcycles.
+However, if you have a motorcycle with a single sided swing arm, you’ll need a stand designed for it.
+These stands work the same way, but they will attach to the side without the swing arm by fitting into the wheel axle.

 Front Fork Stand

 Front fork stands are similar to rear swing arm stands and you can often buy them in sets.
 Check out the price on a set here on Amazon.
 These stands are designed to kind of cradle the front forks between two supports, lifting the front wheel off the ground.
 The placement of the stand is super important because, if the forks don’t set in place just right, the motorcycle has a risk of falling off the stand.
 That would suck if you’ve taken off your front wheel already.
 Yikes.